wavefrontHQ/docs/pages/doc/wavefront_api.md

 The current version of the API is v2 and is accessed at `<wavefront_instance>/api/v2`.
 While Wavefront recommends that you move to the v2 API, the v1 API (`<wavefront_instance>/api/`), though deprecated, is still supported.
 For a video overview, see [API v2](https://wavefront-1.wistia.com/medias/0ja5gpkufa).

 The API is publicly documented in the Swagger generated API documentation.
-To access the API documentation from the Wavefront UI, click the gear icon <i class="fa fa-cog"/> at the top right of the task bar and select API Documentation.
+To access the API documentation from the Wavefront UI, click the gear icon <i class="fa fa-cog"/> at the top right of the task bar and select **API Documentation**.

 ## API Categories
 Wavefront supports the following API categories: